frankshearar/Home/Search-by-Package-Type-and-Query-Language-Surfacing.md

 - **2016-08-16** - Initial spec.

-# Search by Package Type
+# Search by Package Type and Query Language Surfacing

 ## Problem
+With the intro

 ## Who is the customer?